jfuterman/Personal-Finance-Track-SWE-Group-6/readme.md

 To stage for deployment, follow these steps:

 1. ensure your .env file has `PIPELINE` set to "production",
-2. in the Dockerfile, ensure that lines below "Only needed for production" are NOT commented out,
+2. in the Dockerfile, ensure that lines below "Only needed for production" are NOT commented out.

-Once you have congiured this, run the following from the command line:
-`az acr login --name wealthwise docker build -t wealthwise.azurecr.io/wealthwise-app:latest . docker push wealthwise.azurecr.io/wealthwise-app:latest`
+Once this is configured, you can merge `dev` into `main`.
+It will trigger a GitHub Action to build and deploy your changes.

 You shouldn't have to manually stop and restart the app to see your changes.
-They should be visible shortly after this command.
+They should be visible shortly after the build succeeds.

-Code from dev will be deployed to a staging environment.

-Only tested and approved features will be merged into main for production deployment.